-A Reading Center is a laboratory designed to improve the student's reading and learning skills.
+The Reading Center laboratory is designed to improve the student's reading and learning skills.
 Students enrolled in reading classes are encouraged to use the facility regularly during the semester.
 Those not enrolled in reading classes may be referred for individual help.
-In addition to classes in Reading, Spelling and Vocabulary Power, Study Skills and Speed Reading, the Center provides individual help for those who come to the Center in the Student Center Building.
+In addition to classes in Basic Reading, Spelling and Vocabulary Power, Study Skills and Speed Reading, the Center provides individual help for those who come to the Center in the Student Center Building.